+45 21 619 246

 ◾1997 Design mit Zukunft, Focke-Museum Bremen, Curator Philippe Starck.

-◾1997 Mad & Ske og Skål, Gallerie Tactus + The Danish Arts Foundation.
+◾1997 Mad & Ske & Skål, Gallerie Tactus + The Danish Arts Foundation.

 ◾1997 The Biennale for Crafts and Design.
 Kunsten, Museum of Modern Art Aalborg.

-◾1995 The Biennale for Crafts and Design (The Biennale for Craft and Design) Designmuseum Denmark.
+◾1995 Designmuseum Denmark.
+The Biennale for Crafts and Design.

-◾1994 The Textile Biennale Sao Paolo, Brazil.
+◾1994 Textile Biennale Sao Paolo, Brazil.
 Appointed by Ministry of Culture Denmark to represent Denmark.
-Went to Brazil with Curator senior Researcher Mag. art Vibeke Petersen and Professor Claus Carstensen, Weaver AnneMarie Egemose.
+Went to Brazil with Curator senior Researcher Mag. art Vibeke Petersen, Professor Claus Carstensen and Weaver AnneMarie Egemose.

 ◾1992 Charlottenborg Castle Autum Exhibition.
-Invited.
-6 wallhangings executed at The Danish Art Workshops.
+By invitation.
+6 tapestries.
+Residency at Danish Art Workshops.

 ◾1984 Krasnapolsky “KONGO Presents” with members of the exhibition group KONGO.